Buy - $79

 If you’re a technical founder, you may dread the idea of coming up with a business plan.
 As a technical professional, you may not fully grasp the intricacies of entrepreneurship, and it might be easy for you to discount the value of a business plan.

 But if you don’t have any experience with writing a business plan, don’t worry just yet.
 At this stage, you’re only going to come up with a lean business plan that you can adjust as you go.
+You can also use an AI business plan generator to create a strong foundation for your plan.

 Ideally, this document should contain the following information for your guidance: